Zapier vs Power Automate | 8 Factors to Decide the Best One

 Yes.
 If you already use Microsoft 365, Power Automate offers great value.
 Many basic cloud flows are included in Microsoft 365 Business and Enterprise plans.
 You only need to pay extra for premium connectors or desktop automation.

-Compared to Zapier, Power Automate can be more affordable for larger teams using Office apps every day.
+Compared to Zapier, Power Automate can be more affordable for teams using Office apps every day.
 Its per-user or per-flow plans let companies control costs based on internal use.
-If you’re already in the Microsoft ecosystem, you get more automation features without a big extra bill.
+If you’re already in the Microsoft ecosystem, you get more automation features without an extra bill.

 Read more about: